HELLFIRE-Solutions/.github/profile/README.md

 # HELLFIRE AI Solutions

-Agentic AI implementation services for mid-market business — DACH-first, then US (California/New York).
+Agentic AI implementation services for mid-market business

 We build every module for ourselves first.
 Each one runs for real inside HELLFIRE/TETA+PI before it's extracted into a fixed-price template + install for clients.